mustom/mustom-validator/README.md

 <h4 align="center">MUSTOM, More Than Custom</h4>

-> This version is NOT tested.
-Please do NOT use this library.

 ## About This Library
 This library was made specifically for the Mustom e-commerce platform.
-Because it's not a general-purpose validation library, it might not be a good fit for your project.
-You have lots of great options like Joi and Zod, so I'd recommend you skip this one if you're not working on a Mustom project.
+It provides a comprehensive set of validation methods to ensure data integrity and consistency across various use cases.
+The library is designed to be flexible and extensible, allowing developers to easily add custom validation rules as needed.

 ## Installation
-Install via NPM
+Installation via NPM

 ```
 npm install mustom-validator